2016 Texas Tech Red Raiders football team: Kansas

-Kansas State
+At Kansas State

 Despite leaving last week's game with a shoulder injury, Patrick Mahomes started as quarterback for the Red Raiders.
 Texas Tech had several miscues during the first half as a Mahomes pass was intercepted by D. J. Reed and returned 35 yards for a pick six touchdown.
 Later in the second quarter, Kansas State's Byron Pringle returned a kickoff 99 yards for a touchdown to give the Wildcats a 31–28 lead going into the half.
 Both teams slowed down in the third quarter, with the only score of the quarter coming from a 34-yard Clayton Hatfield field goal to tie the game 31–31.
 Kansas State opened the game up during the fourth, leading 44–31 with just under 2 minutes to go.
 Despite trailing by 13 with little time left, the Red Raiders refused to give up.
 Texas Tech scored a touchdown with 5 seconds left and trailed 38–44.
 The Red Raiders recovered an onside kick with the hope of a comeback still alive, but Mahomes was sacked on the next play to end the game.